-Driver education using the theory quizzes on DT – there are Road Code quizzes as well as health and safety quizzes.
+Driver education using the theory quizzes on DT – there are training modules for the Road Code, low-speed manoeuvring, advanced driving, heavy vehicle driving (including logbooks), driver health and safety, forklift drivers and more – view driving courses.
 This ensures that drivers know speed limits, following distances, rules for rest periods, parking rules and more.
 Drivers tend to forget many rules they learn for the learner licence test within just a few months of passing.
 This type of training is good general maintenance for drivers as it keeps safety at the forefront of their mind.

 Defensive driving courses – many providers can supply defensive driving training courses specifically tailored to your business.
 These will teach hazard awareness and vehicle control skills.
 Driving instructors that can conduct defensive driving courses can be found in our driving instructor directory.